 Goodbye….

-Mr. Paul had been giving Jasmine a world of encouragement and she, she loved every bit of it.
+Mr. Paul had been giving Jasmine a world of encouragement and she, she stretched up the way a kitten does when it enjoys the love that is feeding its wild young body.
+She loved every bit of it.
+Mr. Paul gave her so much positive reinforcement, she was tickled by each word.

-On this Friday morning Mr. Paul walked in with his upper buried between both levels of teeth.
+On this Friday morning Mr. Paul walked in with his upper lip buried between both levels of teeth.
+Bottom teeth were reaching forward to nibble over the skin that fed his lip into this show of anxious display.

 Mr. Paul now looked out & caught a sense of how students were feeling.
 He examined their posture and stood tall with hands clasped behind his back.